 |---|---|

 | 1.
-Broker assessment | Broker compares all four lenders and recommends the most appropriate product |
+Broker assessment | Broker compares all major lenders and recommends the most appropriate product |

 | 2.
 Application submission | Formal application with supporting documentation |